 Diploma in Engineering Level 2

-The 3 theory units are assessed by 2 on-line multiple choice exams and one written test The 3 practical units are assessed by written tests and items made out of steel to a set tolerance.
+The three theory units are assessed by two on-line multiple choice exams and one written test.
+The three practical units are assessed by written tests as well as making items out of steel to a set tolerance.

-The course is aimed at making the next generation of maintenance fitters.
-However this will also give you the foundation skills to move on to level 3.
+This will also give you the foundation skills to move on to level 3 or an apprenticeship.

 Fees and Additional Costs

-No additional costs are required however student will need to supply their own steel cap boots, overalls-lab coat-work or shop related clothes.
-Your own pair of safety glasses is desirable however the collage can supply.
+No additional costs are required, however students will need to supply their own steel cap boots, overalls-lab coat-work or shop related clothes.
+Your own pair of safety glasses is desirable.